Mbed-TLS/mbedtls/docs/getting_started.md

 * Message authentication (MAC)
 * Key generation and derivation
 * Authenticated encryption with associated data (AEAD)
+* SSL/TLS communication
+* Managing X.509 certificates

-The Mbed TLS library is a reference implementation of the cryptography interface of the Arm Platform Security Architecture (PSA).
+The Mbed TLS library contains a reference implementation of the cryptography interface of the Arm Platform Security Architecture (PSA).
 It is written in portable C.

 The Mbed TLS library is distributed under the Apache License, version 2.0.